Jacob Blake speaks out for first time since police shooting

 MILWAUKEE (AP) - Jacob Blake has spoken publicly for the first time since a Kenosha, Wisconsin, police officer shot him seven times in the back, saying he’s in constant pain from the shooting, which doctors fear will leave him paralyzed from the waist down.

-In a video posted Saturday evening on Twitter by his family’s lawyer, Ben Crump, Blake said from his hospital bed that, “Twenty-four hours, every 24 hours it’s pain, nothing but pain.
+In a video posted Saturday night on Twitter by his family’s lawyer, Ben Crump, Blake said from his hospital bed that, “Twenty-four hours, every 24 hours it’s pain, nothing but pain.
 It hurts to breathe, it hurts to sleep, it hurts to move from side-to-side, it hurts to eat.”

-Blake, a 29-year-old father of six, said he has staples in his back and stomach.
+Blake, a 29-year-old father of six, also said he has staples in his back and stomach.

 “Your life, and not only just your life, your legs, something you need to move around and forward in life, can be taken from you like this,” Blake said, snapping his fingers.